Cyclone Martin (1997): Meteorological history

-Effects
+Impact

-Martin was one of the worst tropical cyclones to affect the South Pacific during the 20th century, as it caused significant damage and at least 28 deaths as it impacted the Northern Cook Islands and French Polynesia.
-As a result of the significant impacts, the name was later retired from the lists of tropical cyclone names for the region.
+Martin caused significant damage and at least 28 deaths as it impacted the Northern Cook Islands and French Polynesia.
 Martin and its precursor tropical depression impacted the atolls of Pukapuka, Manihiki and Rakahanga, within the Northern Cook Islands between October 31 - November 2.
-The system then passed near or over French Polynesia's Society Islands during March 3.

 Cook Islands

-Pukapuka & Nassau

-During October 31, Pukapuka became the first atoll to be impacted by Martin, where winds were estimated at 110 km/h and a pressure of 997 hPa was reported.
-On the island, damage was reported to the hospital, post office, doctors and the homes of various government representatives, while authorities lost contact with the island at the height of the storm.
+On October 31, Pukapuka became the first atoll to be impacted by Martin, where winds were estimated at 110 km/h and a pressure of 997 hPa was reported.
+On the island, damage was reported to the hospital, post office, doctors, and the homes of various government representatives.
+Authorities lost contact with the island at the height of the storm.

-Manihiki

-Martin devastated Manihiki in the Cook Islands.
-Almost every building on the island was destroyed by the storm surge, 10 people were killed, and 10 more persons reported missing and were later declared dead by the Cook Islands Coroner.
+Almost every building on Manihiki was destroyed by the storm surge.
+10 people were killed and 10 more were reported missing and later declared dead by the Cook Islands Coroner.
 360 people were evacuated to Rarotonga, with most never returning.
 When the centre was closest to the island, the automatic weather station reported a lowest pressure of 994hPa, sustained winds of 20 m/s, and a highest gust of 29 m/s.
 However, this was the last meteorological report from the station before it was destroyed by storm surge.
 Within the Cook Islands, Martin was the deadliest known tropical cyclone to affect the Cook Islands in over a century, after it caused 19 deaths within the Islands.